-Lerner offers 13 in-demand majors, three of which are among the 25 most popular majors at UD.
+Lerner offers 16 in-demand majors, five of which are among the 25 most popular majors at UD.
 Hands-on opportunities and innovative programs prepare you for a rewarding career in the ever-changing global marketplace.
 And all of our programs feature the excellent instruction and personal involvement of our award-winning, published and tenured faculty.

 Gain the skills you need to tell the financial stories of businesses by recording, analyzing and communicating financial information.